-famous antique wine (Vinum raeticum), who according to a contemporary statement was "found on the tables of the rich".
-The wine came from the present province of Verona in Veneto, Supposedly he was also one favorite wine by Emperor Augustus (63 BC-14 AD).
-It was made from a grape called Uva raetica.
-According to an unverifiable hypothesis, the variety Rèze from the Wallis to be a descendant of Uva raetica.
-After Pliny the Elder (23-79) this vine was allegedly brought to this area by the tribe of the Phoceans of Marseille, originating from Central Greece.
+famous antique wine (Vinum raeticum), which according to a contemporary statement "was found on the tables of the rich".
+The wine came from today's province of Verona in Veneto, Supposedly he was one too favorite wine by Emperor Augustus (63 BC-AD 14).
+It was made from a grape variety called Uva raetica.
+According to a non-verifiable hypothesis, the variety Rèze from the Wallis be a descendant of the Uva raetica.
+To Pliny the Elder (23-79) this vine was allegedly brought to this area by the Phoker tribe from Marseille from Central Greece.
 The name derives either from the Roman province of Raetia and / or from the municipality of Raetia near Verona in Veneto.
 The province of Raetia covered a large area with parts in northern Italy, Tyrol-Austria, Switzerland and southern Germany.

-A Vinum raeticum was mentioned by several well-known Roman authors, but it probably was not always the same wine.
-Wines were then after the origin regardless of the grape varieties.
-So it may have been different wines or grape varieties, which were then often in the mixed sentence were cultivated.
-This is also supported by the fact that in the sources of white, red and one kind Recioto sweet Raeticum is spoken from dried grapes.
-The first author to report a wine of this name was Cato the Elder (234-149 BC), the quality of the Raeticum just after the Falernian ranked.
-Others were Virgil (70-19 BC), Strabo (63 BC-28 AD) and Tacitus (55-120).
+A vinum raeticum has been mentioned by several well-known Roman authors, although it was probably not always the same wine.
+Wines were made after that origin labeled regardless of the grape variety.
+It could also have been different wines or grape varieties that were often mixed sentence were cultivated.
+This is also supported by the fact that the sources of white, red and sort of Recioto sweet Raeticum is spoken from dried grapes.
+The first author to report a wine of that name was Cato the Elder (234-149 BC), the quality of the Raeticum immediately after the Falernian ranked.
+More goods Virgil (70-19 BC), Strabo (63 BC-AD 28) and Tacitus (55-120).